redis/redis-doc/topics/replication.md

 slave link goes down for some reason.
 If the master receives multiple concurrent slave synchronization requests, it performs a single background save in order to serve all of them.

+When a master and a slave reconnects after the link went down, a full resync is performed.

 Configuration
 ---